 Why do it?

 A Fire Risk Assessment is a legal requirement.
-If you are responsible for a building, for example a employer, owner or occupier of premises that aren’t a ‘single private dwelling’ (a private home), you need to make sure a suitably competent person completes a Fire Risk Assessment.
+If you are responsible for a building, for example, as an employer, owner or occupier of premises that isn’t a ‘single private dwelling’ (a private home), you need to make sure a suitably competent person completes a Fire Risk Assessment.
 It is your duty to identify fire risks and hazards in your premises and take appropriate action.

 If there’s a fire and you haven’t met your legal duties to keep people safe, you could be fined and may even spend time in prison.